Modal Argon-8 | 200 custom sounds

 What genre / style?:

-There is no one style, because it is you who decides what style these patches will be played in.
+There is no one style, because YOU decide what style these patches will be played in.
 It’s a wide variety of sounds that are meant to inspire, make you look at the synth in a different light and give you a great choice of directions.
 Some patches are bread & butter, some offbeat; they’re the result of me trying to find the limits of the instrument.
-The patches are ready-to-use in music or can serve as starting points; you can find the textures or the dynamics that you like and tweak them to suit your exact taste or purpose.
-I tried not to include patches that would overlap with any other soundsets out there, so 90% of my patches should be original-sounding to you.
+The sounds are ready-to-use in music or can serve as starting points; just pick the textures or dynamics that you like and easily fine-tune them to suit your exact taste or purpose.

 Any external stuff?: